TritonDataCenter/sdc-napi/docs/index.md

 **Note: changes to aggregations will only take effect at the next reboot of the Compute Node that hosts them.**

+# Internal Endpoints

+These endpoints are intended for use by developers and/or other internal components of the Triton stack.

+## RunGC (GET /manage/gc)

+If NAPI has been executed with the correct CLI options, a developer can use this endpoint to tell the node.js runtime to garbage collect allocated objects.
+If NAPI does not have access to the node GC, it will return an error.
+Otherwise it will run the GC and return heap usage statistics from before and after the GC run.
+This endpoint is usually used for getting memory usage information or forcing a GC run to help determine whether there's a memory leak.

 # Pagination